What to Expect on the Day of Home Vaccination

 Pneumococcal disease is one of the leading causes of severe pneumonia, hospitalisation, and infection-related complications in older adults.
 As immunity naturally declines with age, seniors above 65 become more vulnerable to infections that younger adults may recover from easily.Pneumococcal vaccination is a key preventive measure recommended for seniors and adults with certain health conditions.
 This guide brings together everything seniors and caregivers need to know—from understanding the disease itself to vaccination schedules, costs, safety, and common concerns.

-Pneumococcal Vaccine for Adults: Essential Protection for Seniors Above 65
+Pneumococcal Vaccine for Adults: Protection for Seniors 65+

 As people grow older, the risk of serious infections increases—not because of poor health choices, but because the immune system naturally weakens with age.
 Among these infections, pneumococcal disease remains one of the most dangerous yet preventable threats to adults, especially senior citizens above the age of 65.
 Pneumonia caused by pneumococcal bacteria can lead to prolonged hospitalisation, respiratory failure, and life-threatening complications in older adults.